midzer/choices/README.md

 ## Development

-To setup a local environment: clone this repo, navigate into it's directory in a terminal window and run the following command:
+To setup a local environment: clone this repo, navigate into its directory in a terminal window and run the following command:

 `npm install`